FAQs: New FMCSA Hours-of-Service Regulations

 Do drivers who are exempt from logging need the 30-minute break?

-No. As of August 2, 2013, drivers who qualify for the “100 air-mile radius” or “non-CDL 150 air-mile radius” provisions in section 395.1(e) are NOT required to take the minimum 30-minute break.
+No. Drivers who qualify for the “100 air-mile radius” or “non-CDL 150 air-mile radius” provisions in section 395.1(e) are NOT required to take the minimum 30-minute break.

 Do oilfield drivers need the 30-minute break?

 Yes.
 Drivers using either of the oilfield exceptions in Sec.
 395.1(d) are required to comply with the 30-minute rest-break requirement.
 Drivers eligible for the “waiting time” exception (392.1(d)(2)) can use off-duty waiting time as their break.
 Drivers eligible for the 24-hour restart provision in Sec.
 395.1(d)(1) who also qualify for the 100- or 150-air-mile exception in Sec.
-395.1(e) are not subject to the break requirement
+395.1(e) are not subject to the break requirement.

 Do hazmat drivers need to take the mandatory break?